On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Cavoodles are companion pets, so they aren’t suited to living in kennels outside.
 Before you get your puppy, decide where you want them to sleep so that you can be consistent in your training.
 Provide a comfortable bed that can be situated in a warm spot away from cold drafts and intense heat — as dogs with short muzzles, they don’t like extreme temperatures.

 You may decide to crate-train your dog, which can help with initial toilet training.
-By creating a positive and comfortable space for your pup, their crate becomes their designated safe place to rest and sleep, like a den.
+Creating a positive and comfortable space for your pup makes their crate their designated safe place to rest and sleep, like a den.

 When should I desex my Cavoodle?